overhide/remotestorage-tutorial/README.md

   required: ['cake_choice']
 };
 ...
-client.declareType('appstate', appstate_schema);
+client.declareType('AppState', AppState);
 ```

 <p align = "center">1-rs.html :: lines 49-57 and 77</p><br/>
-The `'appstate'` schema with the value from `newState` is saved under the path `/appstate`, which is a path relative to the scope path of our `client`.
+The `'AppState'` schema with the value from `newState` is saved under the path `appstate`, which is a path relative to the scope path of our `client`.
 Hence we can think of the object being at `/remotestorage-tutorial/appstate`.